 Let’s be honest: an online shirtmaker is intended to minimize the traditional service element.
 No tailor is present to measure you.
 No sales associate will share his personal opinions on fabric quality or coach you during the process.
 In this case, that’s ok with me, as long as it means I can buy my shirts at $85 instead of $185.

 Good service (in this category) comes down to clear communication, fast and reliable shipping, easy returns and good tech.
 And I think they get high marks in these areas.
 The website works well, their communication systems are excellent, and shipping is fast.
 My last order showed up in just 2 weeks (that’s fast for a custom shirt).

-As mentioned before, the basic fabrics starting around $85 are a bargain and roughly half of what you’d pay from a mainstream maker.
+As mentioned before, the basic fabrics starting around $85 (at the time of this writing) are a bargain and roughly half of what you’d pay from a mainstream maker.
 They’re worth every penny.
-If you continue shopping with Proper Cloth, you can knock prices down even further by writing reviews of your shirts.
+If you continue shopping with Proper Cloth, they give you discounts for writing reviews of your previous order.

 Quality varies depending on fabric, like any shirtmaker.
 I’ve never noticed a defect, and the only shirt that failed to last was a delicate Canclini cotton flannel.
 All the shirts are made in Malaysia.

 To sum up the review, I’ll continue buying from Proper Cloth.
 They won’t be my only source for custom shirts, but surely one of my new favorites.